bitExpert/ng2-combobox/README.md

 `localFilter: boolean = false;`
 true if local data should be filtered during typing.

+`localFilterCaseSensitive: boolean = true;`
+true if local data filtering should be case sensitive.

 `typeAheadDelay: number = 500;`
 delay before triggering search.